Living Aloha: 6-Day Hawai'i Island Hula & Wellness Retreat

 Cost and Sign Up

 A $500 deposit is required to secure your spot or you may pay in full.
-The balance is due by July 15, 2024.
-Each room type has the option to make three additional payments (May 1, June 1 and July 15) or you can pay any amount amount when making a payment until the retreat is fully paid.
+The balance is due by October 1, 2025.
+Each room type has the option to make three additional payments or you can pay any amount amount when making a payment until the retreat is fully paid.
+To avoid paying credit card processing fees, please pay with your bank account.
 You will receive reminder emails a few days prior to your balance due date.
-If you register after July 15, 2024, the full amount is required.

 If you would like to share a room with a friend who is booking separately please mention their name on your registration form.
 If you are traveling solo and would like to be matched up with other travelers of the same sex in a shared room, you are welcome to register for your preferred room type with the agreement that you may need to upgrade if we are unable to fill the room with others closer to the retreat date, subject to availability at that time.